 The federal government, as well as most state and local governments, have enacted laws containing specific rules for filing a personal injury claim against them.
-It’s important to note that if you don’t follow these laws to the letter, you will probably lose your right to receive compensation for injuries caused by the government agency or employee.
+It’s important to note that if you don’t follow these laws, you may lose your right to receive compensation for injuries caused by the government agency or employee.

 To file a claim against Indiana, you must file a notice of tort claim, wait for a response, and then file a lawsuit.

-Individuals need the government’s permission to sue the government.
-To get permission, you must fill out a tort claim notice, which gives the government the ability to investigate the claim before moving forward with a suit.
+Individuals need to notify Indiana’s government of their claim before filing a suit.
+To do so, you must fill out a tort claim notice, which gives the government the ability to investigate the claim before moving forward with a suit.

 If the tort claim notice is not filed, there is no way the case can move forward.
 However, even if you file a notice, the government may still be entitled to immunity.

-Under Indiana’s Tort Claims Act, forms involving the Indiana state government must be filed within 270 days.
-For claims against local or municipal Indiana governments, forms must be filed within 180 days.
+Under Indiana’s Tort Claims Act, notice involving claims against the Indiana state government must be filed within 270 days.
+For claims against political subdivisions of the Indiana government, notice must be filed within 180 days.

 In rare instances, the government agency may accept your claim and offer a settlement.

-To file a personal injury lawsuit against the Indiana government, the negligible conduct in question must be within the employee or contractor’s scope of employment.
+To file a personal injury lawsuit against the Indiana government, the negligent conduct in question must be within the employee or contractor’s scope of employment.
 Only negligence—as opposed to intentional misconduct—falls within the scope of a lawsuit.

 In general, claims are only permitted by the Federal Tort Claims Act (FTCA) if the claim is against federal employees or independent contractors.
 Otherwise, the claim must comply with the laws of the state in which the negligence occurred.

 Filing a personal injury claim against the government isn’t supposed to be easy.
 It’s the type of fight victims shouldn’t tackle alone.

 If you or a loved one have been injured as a result of government negligence, contact an Indianapolis personal injury lawyer from Wilson Kehoe Winingham.
 The lawyers at WKW can help you get the compensation you deserve.
 Call 317.920.6400 or fill out an online contact form for a free, no-obligation case evaluation.